airsonic/airsonic-docs/install/example/raspberrypi.md

 ---
 layout: docs
-title: Installing Libresonic on a Raspberry Pi
+title: Installing Airsonic on a Raspberry Pi
 permalink: /docs/install/example/raspberrypi/
 ---

-This guide will wallk you through the process of deploying Libresonic on a Raspbery Pi running Rapsbian (Debian Jessie) using tomcat.
+This guide will wallk you through the process of deploying Airsonic on a Raspbery Pi running Rapsbian (Debian Jessie) using tomcat.

 #### Install required packages